 - Presently, the data processing systems development function has little involvement with the activities of the information center or office automation functions.
 Each function has its specialists who work with users to solve specific information system problems. - INPUT sees evidence that these functions have started to merge.
 Meetings are taking place between the staffs of these functions to share ideas and formulate mutual plans.
-Information center representatives are being requested to attend data processing systems projects meetings to identify the information needs of end users. - INPUT believes that future systems will be designed to accommodate the information needs of corporate, regional, divisional, departmental and individual contributors. - Once the total merger takes place during the Electronic Office period, enduser computing and office automation will become subunits within the IS systems development function.
+The information center representatives are being requested to attend data processing systems projects meetings to identify the information needs of the ene users. - INPUT believes that future systems will be designed to accommodate the information needs of corporate, regional, divisional, departmental and the individual contributor f(s) - Once the total merger takes place during the Electronic Office period, enduser computing and office automation will become subunits within the IS systems development function.
 This will be the end of the information center era.